Heinrich Erfle: Education

-Heinrich Erfle studied at the Ludwig-Maximilians-Universität and the Technical University of Munich (TUM), from which he graduated in 1907 with a thesis on "Optical properties and electron theory."
+Heinrich Erfle studied at the Ludwig-Maximilians-Universität München and the Technical University of Munich (TUM), from which he graduated in 1907 with a thesis on "Optical properties and electron theory."
 His dissertation advisers were Wilhelm Ebert and Sebastian Finsterwalder.

 Career

-After a two-year residency at the TUM he began to work at C.A.
+After a two-year residency at the TUM he began working at C.A.
 Steinheil & Sons.

 In 1909 he joined the telescope division of Carl Zeiss, in Jena, Germany.
 He began to run the division in 1918.
 During his years there, he focused mainly on improving submarine periscopes as well as the scopes on shotguns, prism binoculars, and guns on naval vessels.

 Erfle is particularly well known for his introduction of wide-angle eyepieces, which he began to produce during the First World War for military use.

 Erfle eyepieces are relatively cheap to produce, and are still produced for many binoculars as well as for telescopes used by amateur astronomers.

 The book Classic Telescopes describes Erfle as a “famous Zeiss employee...who in 1921 patented a practical design for a wide-angle ocular.
 Erfles usually consist of five elements comprising two achromatic doublets, with a convex singlet element sandwiched in between,” and “are designed to have a wide field of view (about 60 degrees) but suffer from astigmatism and ghosting, especially in the shorter focal lengths.”
 Still, “Erfles remain quite popular owing to their large eye lenses and good eye relief.”

-“The basic Erfle,” according to an overview of “Common Telescope Eyepiece Designs,” “uses five elements in three groups and delivers a wide apparent field of view of about 60-degrees.
-Erfle variations are also made with six elements in three groups...Erfles have a nice, flat field from edge to edge, although sharpness and contrast is slightly inferior to the Orthoscopic and Plossl designs” by Ernst Abbe and Georg Simon Plossl respectively.
+“The basic Erfle”, according to an overview of “Common Telescope Eyepiece Designs”, “uses five elements in three groups and delivers a wide apparent field of view of about 60-degrees.
+Erfle variations are also made with six elements in three groups...Erfles have a nice, flat field from edge to edge, although sharpness and contrast is slightly inferior to the Orthoscopic and Plossl designs” by Ernst Abbe and Simon Plössl respectively.
 “They also feature long eye relief, especially important for eyeglass wearers.
 This combination of features makes these oculars excellent for wide sky viewing of open clusters, star fields, etc.”

 The design for Erfle's wide-angle eyepiece for Carl Zeiss was patented in the U.S. (patent number 1,478,704) on December 25, 1923.
-The patent application, for “a new and useful Ocular,” describes “oculars comprising two lenses, each of which consists of a collective and of a dispersive member, and which are so disposed that the two dispersive members lie outermost, hence, that of the double lens to be turned towards the incident light the dispersive member, and of the double lens to be turned towards the eye the collective member lies foremost.”
-Between these lenses lies “a single collective lens.”
+The patent application, for “a new and useful Ocular”, describes “oculars comprising two lenses, each of which consists of a collective and of a dispersive member, and which are so disposed that the two dispersive members lie outermost, hence, that of the double lens to be turned towards the incident light the dispersive member, and of the double lens to be turned towards the eye the collective member lies foremost”.
+Between these lenses lies “a single collective lens”.
 This combination of lenses attains “a diminution of the defects in the images, especially of the astigmatism and of the distortion, to the extent that the field of view may be raised to comparatively large angles, amounting to about 70 degrees.
-This was not feasible in oculars hitherto in use, if the image was to be of the same quality.”
+This was not feasible in oculars hitherto in use, if the image was to be of the same quality”.